 - Heat oven to 400 degrees.

 - Mix the first 6 ingredients together well.
 Set aside.

 - In a large saucepan melt the butter.
 Add minced onion and mushrooms.

 - Cook on medium high heat until mushrooms sweat and onions are translucent.

-- Lightly grease a cookie sheet.
+- Lightly grease a cookie sheet or baking pan.

 - Spread mushroom mixture across each square.
 Top with thin layer of mozzarella cheese